 This is a story about the life of a scene at a particular historical and geographic juncture as seen through the eyes of those who brought it into being—and then mourned its passing.

 I love reading and writing stories but, until my memoir, most have been about other people.

 Queer China reveals a vibrant picture of queer communities and cultures since their inception in post-Mao China.

 Homosexuality on the Small Screen examines the history of television and its role in exploring gay lives and constructing ideas around sexual identity.

-Prairie Fairies explores the history of queer people in the five major western Canadian cities, Winnipeg, Saskatoon, Regina, Edmonton and Calgary, from the 1930s-1985, exploring their organizational, social and activist experiences.
+The history of queer people in the five major western Canadian cities, Winnipeg, Saskatoon, Regina, Edmonton and Calgary.